 Related: Why Zinc Oxide Is My Fave UV Filter

-- Wound healing: as I mentioned before, skin needs zinc to help wounds heal properly.
+- Wound healing: As I mentioned before, skin needs zinc to help wounds heal better and faster.

 Related: How To Deal With Rosacea

 Since The Ordinary came up with The Ordinary Niacinamide 10% + Zinc 1%, everyone wants to know: does zinc help acne?
 Here’s what the science says:

 Does Zinc Help Acne?